Pop Quiz

-Pop Quiz is a British television quiz programme that originally aired on BBC1 from 4 July 1981 to 28 December 1984 with a Top of the Pops special on 4 January 1994 hosted by Mike Read.
+Pop Quiz is a British television panel game show that originally aired on BBC1 from 4 July 1981 to 28 December 1984 with a Top of the Pops special on 4 January 1994 hosted by Mike Read.
 It was then revived from 21 May to 9 July 1994 on the same channel but this time hosted by Chris Tarrant.
 It was revived again on Red TV from 14 June to 30 August 2008 with Mike Read returning as host; he also hosted two specials on BBC Four in December 2016 and January 2017.

 Format

 The teams are made up of three pop stars with one acting as team captain, although no permanent team captains.
-Guests who have appeared as captains include Bev Bevan, Dave Edmunds, Robert Plant, Phil Lynott, Bob Geldof, Roger Taylor, Cliff Richard, Midge Ure, George Michael, John Taylor, Phil Collins, David Gilmour, Dave Gahan and Ian Gillan.
+Guests who have appeared as captains include Bev Bevan, Dave Edmunds, Robert Plant, Phil Lynott, Bob Geldof, Morrissey, Roger Taylor, Cliff Richard, Midge Ure, George Michael, John Taylor, Phil Collins, David Gilmour, Dave Gahan and Ian Gillan.
 Occasionally, non-musical guests such as Paula Yates, John Peel, or the double act of Syd Little and Eddie Large also appeared as guests.

-The Red TV version featured civilians instead of celebrities.
+The Red TV version featured members of the public instead of celebrities.